Shahdahmed1/Capital-Shop/README.md

- 🛍️##Capital Shop – HTML & CSS Project
+ # 🛍️Capital Shop – HTML & CSS Project

 A responsive e-commerce landing page built with **HTML** and **CSS** during training.
 This project demonstrates my skills in layout, styling, and responsive design.